ImpactMagique/aks-primality-test/README.md

 # aks-primality-test
-Modern and non probabilistic way to check for primes numbers from 2 to 64
+Modern way and non probabilistic way to check if a number is prime or not.